celestiaorg/docs/nodes/participate.md

 ## Mainnet Beta

-Celestia’s [Mainnet Beta](./mainnet.md) is the production network for deploying mainnet rollups and applications.
+Celestia’s [Mainnet Beta](./mainnet.md) is the production network for deploying Mainnet Beta rollups and applications.
 This marks the culmination of years of development and community testing.
 While the network is stable and continues to receive updates, it remains experimental and users may experience occasional instability or